KCL-BMEIS/OOP/week2B.md

 .explain-top[
 There is no point iterating all the way to zero, since we already know the size of the largest overlap from the previous loop
-- there is no point checking smaller overlaps!
+- there is no point checking smaller overlaps than that!
 ]

 ---